-6 Attach the front wheel assembly to the bottom of the machine with the two M6 shoulder bolts, the two M6 washers, and the 4 mm Allen wrench.
+6 Attach the front wheel assembly to the bottom of the machine with the two M6 shoulder bolts and the 4 mm Allen wrench.
 Make sure the holes in the back of the wheel assembly are facing towards the back.